imagej/imagej.github.io/_pages/Creating_Imglib2_images_in_MATLAB.md

 ![](/images/pages/MatlabToImglib2 clown.png "MatlabToImglib2_clown.png")

-We note that the ImageJ display is rotated and flipped regarding the [MATLAB](MATLAB ) image.
-This is because [MATLAB](MATLAB ) arrays are expected to be arranged along columns, whereas Java arrays are arranged along lines.
-We would need to permute dimension 0 and dimension 1 to display the data in ImageJ as expected in [MATLAB](MATLAB ).
+We note that the ImageJ display is rotated and flipped regarding the [MATLAB](MATLAB) image.
+This is because [MATLAB](MATLAB) arrays are expected to be arranged along columns, whereas Java arrays are arranged along lines.
+We would need to permute dimension 0 and dimension 1 to display the data in ImageJ as expected in [MATLAB](MATLAB).

 Note also that the raw data was cast from 64-bit double data to 32-bit float for display.
 But the source `img` has the expected type.

 MATLAB to ImgLib2 bridge functions
 ----------------------------------

 The exacts method in `ArrayImgs` depend on the native type you want to use, so you would have to deal with all possible cases.
-But there is already some [MATLAB](MATLAB ) functions in Fiji that does that in the `scripts` folder of your Fiji installation: {% include github repo='fiji ' path='scripts/copytoImg.m ' label='copytoImg ' %} and {% include github repo='fiji ' path='scripts/copytoImgPlus.m ' label='copytoImgPlus ' %}.
-You need therefore to add `scripts` to your [MATLAB](MATLAB ) path, but this is most likely already done since it also contains `Miji` which you need to call already.
+But there is already some [MATLAB](MATLAB) functions in Fiji that does that in the `scripts` folder of your Fiji installation: {% include github repo='fiji' path='scripts/copytoImg.m' label='copytoImg' %} and {% include github repo='fiji' path='scripts/copytoImgPlus.m' label='copytoImgPlus' %}.
+You need therefore to add `scripts` to your [MATLAB](MATLAB) path, but this is most likely already done since it also contains `Miji` which you need to call already.

 The first function generates a plain `Img`.
 The second one generates and `ImgPlus` which allows you specifying the spatial calibration, image name and axis types.
 Check the help of these functions for details.